shahmoradi/grb_world/README.md

-Last updated: Amir Shahmoradi, Thursday 1:14 PM, April 23 2015, Institute for Fusion Studies, The University of Texas at Austin
+**Last updated:** Thursday 1:14 PM, April 23 2015, by Amir Shahmoradi, Institute for Fusion Studies, The University of Texas at Austin

 description of GRB_WORLD_MODEL repository content: